Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

         return True
 ```

-### LunaConfig Import
+### Import Mechanism

 Multiple `LConfig`s may be defined across different sub-directory in large scale
 project for better maintainability

-LunaConfig allow you to import content of other LConfig using python's relative import
+LunaConfig allow you to import content of other LConfig using python's relative
-feature:
+import feature:

 ```py
 from . import module
 ```

 This import mechanism works like `#include` directive in C preprocessor,
-the `from . import` construct will automatically intercepted by the LConfig interpreter and
+the `from . import` construct will be automatically intercepted by the LConfig
-be replaced with the content from `./module/LConfig`
+interpreter and be replaced with the content from `./module/LConfig`

-You can also address file in the deeper hierarchy of the directory tree, for example
+You can also address file in the deeper hierarchy of the directory tree, for
+example

 ```py
 from .sub1.sub2 import module